Buying property in Bali?

 Are big infrastructure projects coming to Bali as of 2026?

-As of early 2026, the biggest infrastructure project affecting Bali property prices is the Ngurah Rai Airport runway overlay work, which ran from July 2025 to around May 2026, and is expected to improve airport reliability once completed.
+As of early 2026, the single biggest confirmed infrastructure project affecting Bali is the Ngurah Rai Airport runway overlay, which ran from July 2025 through approximately May 2026 and could boost long-term property prices in South Bali by improving the airport's reliability and capacity once complete.

 For the latest updates on the local projects, you can read our property market analysis about Bali here.